Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Introduction

 \section{Introduction}

 The agrifood system encompasses a wide range of topics, such as agriculture, animal husbandry, and fisheries~\cite{liu2019estimating,ottinger2017large,zeng2019extracting}.
 With the world's population growing rapidly, there is an increased need for more effective agrifood systems to support billions of jobs and feed the global population.
 To this end, it is urgent to enhance food security and improve crop yield through dynamic monitoring of growth situations, optimized harvesting schedules, and reduced waste in current agrifood systems.
 Achieving this requires a smarter system that can handle the large amounts of data generated by agrifood systems and make accurate predictions.
-Recent advances in artificial intelligence (AI)\footnote{We have compiled a comprehensive list of abbreviations used in this paper, which can be found in Table~\ref{tab:abbreviation} at the end of this manuscript.} techniques have demonstrated their ability to handle large-scale data in various fields~\cite{dosovitskiyimage,xu2021vitae, wang_rsp_2022,wang2022advancing}, including natural language processing, computer vision, medical imaging, remote sensing (RS), and more.
+Recent advances in artificial intelligence (AI) techniques have demonstrated their ability to handle large-scale data in various fields~\cite{dosovitskiyimage,xu2021vitae, wang_rsp_2022,wang2022advancing}, including natural language processing, computer vision, medical imaging, remote sensing (RS), and more.
 Different AI techniques have been explored and have shown promise in building stronger and smarter agrifood systems from various perspectives.
 For instance, AI can monitor agriculture growth by jointly analyzing temperature, soil, water, and gas conditions~\cite{shin2013development}, help distinguish crop diseases with hyperspectral data~\cite{dopper2022estimating}, predict yield through RS techniques~\cite{khanal2018integration}, monitor pasture~\cite{de2021predicting}, and identify fishing areas~\cite{zeng2019extracting}.
-Early methods relied on traditional machine learning (ML) techniques to process the captured data and have demonstrated superior performance in improving agrifood systems.
-However, they may be vulnerable to dealing with large-scale data captured under varying conditions, limiting their potential for further improving agrifood systems.
-Recently, deep learning-based (DL) methods have been devised to leverage the strong representation ability of deep neural networks to encode knowledge from large-scale data, enabling more accurate analysis and improving agrifood systems.
 Overall, incorporating AI techniques can lead to higher efficiency in agrifood systems with comprehensive analysis of the crops or animals' situation.
 Such a smart system can enhance food safety and better supply chain management by providing early detection of crop diseases and predicting yield.